Seiko: Quartz movement

 On 25 December 1969, Seiko released the world's first quartz watch, the Seiko Quartz ASTRON, marking the beginning of the quartz revolution.
 The watch used a crystal oscillator for accuracy, where the crystal generates steady vibration when voltage is applied to it.
 During the ten years of development at Suwa Seikosha, Seiko managed to create many parts which enabled the viable application of quartz in wristwatches.
 For example, Seiko cut the crystal oscillator into the shape of a tuning-fork, and developed an integrated circuit and step motor to operate with the signals from the crystal oscillator.

 Although creating the parts that enabled quartz watches, Seiko did not monopolize the patent rights for the unique pieces, but decided to open them.

 In 1973, Seiko announced the world's first LCD quartz watch with six-digit digital display.

 In 1975, Seiko launched the world's first multi-function digital watch, the 0634.

-In 1978, Seiko released the Twin Quartz watch to address the effect t of temperature on the frequency of the quartz crystal oscillator, which put a limitation on the accuracy of quartz watches.
+In 1978, Seiko released the Twin Quartz watch to address the effect of temperature on the frequency of the quartz crystal oscillator, which put a limitation on the accuracy of quartz watches.
 Seiko put a second crystal in the watch that is linked with a processor that detects the change in temperature and signals the main oscillator to compensate.
 The result was a huge improvement in the watch's accuracy from five seconds per month to five seconds per year.

 Kinetic watches were introduced by Seiko in 1986 at the Basel Fair Trade Show.
 These quartz watches use the motion of the wearer's wrist to charge their battery.